arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 #### GQRX

-GQRX is an open source software for the software defined radio.
+GQRX is an open source software for the software-defined radio.

 [GQRX Software](https://gqrx.dk){: .btn .btn--large}

 ![GQRX](https://www.gqrx.dk/wp-content/uploads/2023/10/gqrx-2.17.png)

 #### Nesdr smaRT v5

 This is the SDR we use, which can be controlled via USB and interfaces well with GQRX.
-It supports frequencies ranging from 100kHz to 1.75GHz, including many ham radio frequencies, remotes, phones, walkie talkies, airplanes, police radios, and our LoRa mesh.
+It supports frequencies ranging from 100kHz to 1.75GHz, including many ham radio frequencies, remotes, phones, walkie-talkies, airplanes, police radios, and our LoRa mesh.

 #### Infrastructure